dwildt/gosandbox/vibe-coding-bank-account/README.md

 When you run the application, it will create a bank account for "John Doe" with an initial balance of 1000.0 and display the account details.

+For more business rules, such as deposit and withdrawal behavior, refer to the test files located in `bank/account_test.go`.
+These tests demonstrate how the account logic handles various scenarios, including deposits, withdrawals, and insufficient funds.

 ## License

 This project is for educational purposes and does not include a specific license.
+The code was generated using the GPT-4o model and "Vibe Coding".